 Albany Area Storms

-Devastating straight-line winds and tornadoes have resulted in significant damage in parts of our Southwest District.
-The United Methodist Churches of that district have moved quickly to alleviate suffering and provide for the basic needs of storm victims.
+Devastating straight-line winds and tornadoes caused significant damage in parts of our Southwest District.
+The United Methodist Churches of that district moved quickly to alleviate suffering and provide for the basic needs of storm victims.

-Conference and district funds have already been released.
 Dr. Nita Crump, Southwest District Superintendent, is monitoring and coordinating district team efforts.
 Allison Lindsey and Luis Morales are involved in ongoing assessment and response efforts through the Long Term Recovery Groups.

 Emails from Bishop Bryan: